 When recruiting for carers to join our teams, the main qualities we look for is something that can’t be taught or learnt; it’s the ability to out others before yourself and have empathy and compassion for others.
 And it’s these qualities that really set our carers apart from the rest of the industry.

 To ensure that our carers are equipped to supporting a variety of different people in their own homes, they receive a thorough in-house training programme that covers lifting and handling, personal care, first aid, safeguarding, medication and much more.

-All personal care services are provided by our Care Quality Commission (CQC) registered office Helping Hands Dorset, who monitor us for our care service, efficiency, responsiveness and safety.
+All personal care services are provided by our Care Quality Commission (CQC) registered office in New Milton, who monitor us for our care service, efficiency, responsiveness and safety.
 Ultimately, they are there to ensure that we do what we say we’re going to do, so that all of our customers have peace of mind that their care is being delivered by a regulated provider.

 We are actively collecting and monitoring our reviews and feedback for New Milton to ensure our customers receive the best possible live in and home care service.